Complexity classification of local Hamiltonian problems: Preliminaries

 \begin{lem} Let $H$ be a traceless 2-qubit Hermitian matrix and write

 Then, for any orthogonal matrix $R \in SO(3)$, there exists $U \in SU(2)$ such that

 \end{lem}

 Note that as compared with the normal form of~\cite{horodecki96,dur01,bennett02}, here the unitaries acting on each qubit of $H$ are the same.
-This will be important later because mapping $H \mapsto U^{\otimes 2} H (U^\dag)^{\otimes 2}$ does not change the eigenvalues of any Hamiltonian produced only from applications of $H$, as
+This will be important later because mapping $H \mapsto U^{\otimes 2} H (U^\dag)^{\otimes 2}$ does not change the eigenvalues of any Hamiltonian produced only from terms of the type $H$, as

-We use Lemma~\ref{lem:rotate} to give a normal form for two special cases which will be used later.
+We use Lemma~\ref{lem:rotate} to give a normal form for two special cases.
+These will be crucial for the proofs of Theorems \ref{thm:shamlf} and \ref{thm:sham}.

 \begin{lem} Let $H$ be a traceless 2-qubit Hermitian matrix.
 If $H$ is symmetric under exchanging the two qubits on which it acts, there exists $U \in SU(2)$ such that

 for some real coefficients $\alpha_i$, $\beta_j$.
 If $H$ is antisymmetric under this exchange, there exists $U \in SU(2)$ and $i \neq j$ such that